BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

-Following, for instance, \citet{giommi:2019} and \citet{bellenghi:2023a}, we combine all blazars and blazar candidates from the latest data release of the fourth \textit{Fermi}-LAT source catalog \citep[4FGL-DR4;][]{abdollahi:2020, abdollahi:2022}, the Roma-BZCAT multi-frequency catalog \citep{massaro:2015}, and the 3HSP catalog \citep{chang:2019}.
-For source positions of the \textit{Fermi}-LAT blazars we use the coordinates of the associated counterparts provided in the 4FGL catalog, since the $\gamma$-ray positions are not well constrained enough.
+Following, for instance, \citet{giommi:2019} and \citet{bellenghi:2023a}, we combined all the blazars and blazar candidates from the latest data release of the fourth \textit{Fermi}-LAT source catalog \citep[4FGL-DR4;][]{abdollahi:2020, abdollahi:2022}, the BZCAT multi-frequency catalog \citep{massaro:2015}, and the 3HSP catalog \citep{chang:2019}.
+For the source positions of the \textit{Fermi}-LAT blazars, we used the coordinates of the associated counterparts provided in the 4FGL catalog, since the $\gamma$-ray positions were not well constrained enough.
 Duplicates were identified by position matching or using associations provided by the input catalogs.
-Since the catalogs have different spatial accuracy, each catalog is assigned an individually selected maximum radius within which sources were considered duplicates (see Table~\ref{tab:blazar_catalogs}).
-In addition, we add 48 high-redshift blazars reported in the literature \citep{yuan:2000,yuan:2003,sowards-emmerd:2003,romani:2004,worsley:2004,shemmer:2006,healey:2008,sbarrato:2012,sbarrato:2013,sbarrato:2015,sbarrato:2022,ghisellini:2014,ghisellini:2015,ghisellini:2015a,massaro:2015,coppejans:2016,belladitta:2019,belladitta:2020,caccianiga:2019,ighina:2019,khorunzhev:2021,an:2023,marcotulli:2025}.
-This sample of high-redshift sources has been compiled by Sbarrato et al.\ (2025, in prep.), and extended by us with the source discussed by \citet{marcotulli:2025}.
+Since the catalogs have different spatial accuracy, each catalog was assigned an individually selected maximum radius within which the sources were considered duplicates (see Table~\ref{tab:blazar_catalogs}).
+In addition, we added 48 high-redshift blazars reported in the literature \citep{yuan:2000,yuan:2003,sowards-emmerd:2003,romani:2004,worsley:2004,shemmer:2006,healey:2008,sbarrato:2012,sbarrato:2013,sbarrato:2015,sbarrato:2022,ghisellini:2014,ghisellini:2015,ghisellini:2015a,massaro:2015,coppejans:2016,belladitta:2019,belladitta:2020,caccianiga:2019,ighina:2019,khorunzhev:2021,an:2023,marcotulli:2025}.
+This sample of high-redshift sources was compiled by \citet{sbarrato2026}\footnote{Catalog available at \url{https://blaz4r.brera.inaf.it/}} and extended by us with the source discussed by \citet{marcotulli:2025}.
 This sample will be referred to as the HighZ sample.